 SS Great Britain

-SS Great Britain is on the Harbourside.
-It is a great museum in Bristol and it is easy to see why it is the number one attraction in Bristol as it is such an informative and enjoyable place to visit.
+The SS Great Britain is on the Harbourside in Bristol and is a great tourist attraction to visit in the South West of England.
+It is easy to see why it is has been voted the number one attraction in Bristol as it is such an informative and enjoyable place to visit, they are always having cool events and it is one of my favourite places to visit in Bristol so I can not praise it enough.

 I have decided that I would have been in the first class cabins, my mum however was going steerage so she wasn’t allowed over this line.